Unravelling densification during sintering by multiscale modelling of grain motion: Phase-field

 \subsection{Parameters and data evaluation}

 The scales employed are listed in \cref{tab:nondim} and the materials parameters in \cref{tab:params}.
 These are the same as in \cite{Seiz2023a} except for the newly introduced atomic volume $\Omega$ and the relaxation time $t_r$.
 The relaxation time is determined by running MD simulations for a (210)/[001] STGB ($\SI{53.1}{\degree}$) in which atoms are randomly removed from the grain boundary and observing the time it takes until the atom count within the grain boundary has stabilized.
-Several such simulations were run and the order of magnitude for the relaxation time then used for the value of $t_r$.
-This is more of a qualitative approach, but the behavior of simulations w.r.t. a change of $t_r$ is qualitatively similar to changes in the stiffness $\kappa$ as described by \cite{Shi2021}: Once $t_r$ ($\kappa$) is sufficiently small (big), the observed advection velocities do not change upon further decrease (increase).
-The relaxation time determined thus is observed to lie in this converged regime.
+Several such simulations were run and the order of magnitude for the relaxation time then used for the value of $t_r$. \corM{ This is more of qualitative approach, but $t_r$ behaves similarly to the stiffness $\kappa$ in the classical rigid-body motion (RBM) model of Wang\cite{Wang2006}: In the classical model, the RBM velocity scales as

-The time step is determined by calculating stable timesteps within the explicit scheme and employing the minimum such to ensure stable time integration as described in \cite{Seiz2023a}, with the table only listing the largest stable timestep with zero advection velocity.
-The evaluation of the data is the same as in \cite{Seiz2023a}.